weihan7742/Finding-Criminal-DNA/README.md

-# Dynamic Programming - Salary Work Schedule
+# Prefix Trie - Finding Criminal DNA
 You are maintaining a database which recognises criminal DNA.
 During the study, more criminal DNA will be collected from patients.

 Note: DNA is typically represented using A, T, C and G. For the purpose of easy coding, we